aksh4y/CTCI/Queues: A Tale of Two Stacks.md

 > In this challenge, you must first implement a queue using two stacks.
-Then process  queries, where each query is one of the following  types:
+Then process q queries, where each query is one of the following 3 types:
-1 x: Enqueue element  into the end of the queue.
+1. 1 x: Enqueue element x into the end of the queue.
-2: Dequeue the element at the front of the queue.
+2. 2: Dequeue the element at the front of the queue.
-3: Print the element at the front of the queue.
+3. 3: Print the element at the front of the queue.

 ```java
 import java.io.*;